DICOM PS3.3 2023e - Information Object Definitions

 Stage 1: OCT technology is used to acquire a volumetric data set from a retinal region of interest.
 This volumetric data set (A) consists of multiple B-scans in a raster pattern, and multiple frames are acquired at each B-scan location.
 The B-scans are acquired in the manufacturer's proprietary format for analysis and storage.
 If this information is stored in DICOM, it can use the Raw Data Storage SOP Class.

 Stage 2: The OCT proprietary B-scan data (A) (or DICOM Raw Data SOP Instance) is then analyzed to derive the volumetric structural ophthalmic tomography image (B).
-From (B) one or more OCT surface meshes (D) are generated to delineate the anatomical boundaries.
+From (B) one or more OCT surface segmentations (D) are generated to delineate the anatomical boundaries.
 The difference in signal between the frames of each individual B-scan is analyzed to produce the OCT angiographic flow volume information (C).

 En face images are typically derived by the acquisition modality that generated the Ophthalmic Tomography Image, Surface Segmentation and Ophthalmic Optical Coherence Tomography B-scan Volume Analysis SOP Instances or by image workstations that received the respective Ophthalmic Image, Surface Segmentation and Ophthalmic Optical Tomography B-scan Volume Analysis SOP Instances via DICOM Storage.